A plethora of inertial products: Introduction

 \section{Introduction}

-The purpose of this note is to develop a formalism of inertial pairs.
-An inertial pair on a Deligne-Mumford stack $\ix$ is a pair $(\crr, \cs)$, where $\crr$ is a vector bundle on the double inertia stack $\Itwo\ix$ and $\cs$ is a non-negative, rational $K$-theory class on the inertia stack $I\ix$ satisfying certain compatibility conditions.
+The purpose of this note is to describe a large number of \emph{inertial products} and Chern characters by developing a formalism of \emph{inertial pairs}.
+An inertial pair for a Deligne-Mumford stack $\ix$ is a pair $(\crr, \cs)$, where $\crr$ is a vector bundle on the double inertia stack $\Itwo\ix$ and $\cs$ is a non-negative, rational $K$-theory class on the inertia stack $I\ix$ satisfying certain compatibility conditions.
 For stacks with finite stabilizer, an inertial pair determines inertial products on cohomology, Chow groups, and $K$-theory of $I\ix$.
 In Chow and cohomology, this product respects an orbifold grading equal to the ordinary grading corrected by the virtual rank of $\cs$ (or age).
 An inertial pair also allows us to define an inertial Chern character, which is a ring homomorphism for the new inertial products.

 The motivating example of an inertial pair is the orbifold pair $(\crr, \cs)$, where $\crr$ is the obstruction bundle coming from orbifold Gromov-Witten theory, and $\cs$ is the class defined in \cite{JKK:07}.
 The corresponding product is the Chen-Ruan orbifold product, and the Chern character is the one defined in \cite{JKK:07}.
 One of the results of this paper is that every vector bundle $V$ on a Deligne-Mumford stack determines two inertial pairs $(\crr^+V, \cs^+V)$ and $(\crr^{-}V, \cs^{-}V)$.
 The $+$ product corresponds to the orbifold product on the total space of the bundle $V$, but the $-$ product is twisted by an isomorphism and does not directly correspond to an orbifold product on a bundle.
 However, we prove (Theorem \ref{thm.star-geo}) that there is an automorphism of the total Chow group $A^*(I\ix) \otimes {\nc}$ which induces a ring isomorphism between the $-$ product for $V$ and the $+$ product for $V^*$.
 A similar result also holds for cohomology.